 Eight years ago there was a movement that accelerated what we call the PC culture and what this has done up to this point has done damage in more ways than one.
 That one point in time has led to this current point of time!

 POLITICAL CORRECTNESS –

 the avoidance, often considered as taken to extremes, of forms of expression or action that are perceived to exclude, marginalize, or insult groups of people who are socially disadvantaged or discriminated against.

 Political correctness has affected the lifeguard industry in a very profound way and it is not good.
-It has also cost the lives of people and let us explain.

 What we have observed is that many lifeguard training companies or freelance lifeguard instructors are certifying lifeguard students even though they have not demonstrated proficient skills.
 They are rewarding poor students with a certification for fear of offending them and for fear of losing their profits.
 Many schools operate as a mill which means getting them in and getting them out with no regards to ensuring skills proficiency.
 Sure they learn how to save a person but can they actually do it?
 Will they react swiftly or will they freeze like others have?
 These are questions and concerns that must be addressed immediately.
 Too many of these lifeguard trainees are being coddled and are not being challenged physically or mentally.

 The other challenge is that many of these students feel they are entitled to become certified lifeguards, after all they just paid anywhere from $175.00 to $200.00 for the class.
 They expect it, demanding the instructors give in to their entitlement attitude.
-It is this attitude that gets people killed especially when these young lifeguards care nothing more than collecting an “easy paycheck” or checking out the pool for “hot” guys or girls.
+It is this attitude that could get people killed especially when these young lifeguards care nothing more than collecting an “easy paycheck” or checking out the pool for “hot” guys or girls.